Cougar C28

 The Cougar C28 was a Group C sports car prototype build by Courage.
 It was used in the World Sports-Prototype Championship sports car racing series in 1992.
 Power came from a 3.0-liter Porsche 6-cylinder turbocharged engine.
-It managed to achieve an impressive 3 podium finishes and 1 class win.
-Highlights include an overall 6th-place finish at that year's prestigious 24 Hours of Le Mans, two third-place finishes and a sixth-place finish for Tomas Saldaña at the Interserie races in Jarama, Zeltweg, and Brands Hatch (respectively), and a third-place finish for Marco Brand at the Interserie race in Mugello.
+It managed to achieve 3 podium finishes and 1 class win.
+Highlights include an overall 6th-place finish at that year's prestigious 24 Hours of Le Mans, two third-place finishes and a sixth-place finish for Tomas Saldaña at the Interserie races in Jarama, Zeltweg, and Brands Hatch, respectively, and a third-place finish for Marco Brand at the Interserie race in Mugello.